apache/flink-web/contribute-code.md

 ### Before you start coding…

-…please make sure there is a JIRA issue that corresponds to your contribution.
+…please make sure there is a Jira issue that corresponds to your contribution.
 This is a *general rule* that the Flink community follows for all code contributions, including bug fixes, improvements, or new features, with an exception for *trivial* hot fixes.
-If you would like to fix a bug that you found or if you would like to add a new feature or improvement to Flink, please follow the [File a bug report]({{ site.baseurl }}/how-to-contribute.html#file-a-bug-report) or [Propose an improvement or a new feature]({{ site.baseurl }}/how-to-contribute.html#propose-an-improvement-or-a-new-feature) guidelines to open an issue in [Flink's JIRA](http://issues.apache.org/jira/browse/FLINK) before starting with the implementation.
+If you would like to fix a bug that you found or if you would like to add a new feature or improvement to Flink, please follow the [File a bug report]({{ site.baseurl }}/how-to-contribute.html#file-a-bug-report) or [Propose an improvement or a new feature]({{ site.baseurl }}/how-to-contribute.html#propose-an-improvement-or-a-new-feature) guidelines to open an issue in [Flink's Jira](http://issues.apache.org/jira/browse/FLINK) before starting with the implementation.

-If the description of a JIRA issue indicates that its resolution will touch sensible parts of the code base, be sufficiently complex, or add significant amounts of new code, the Flink community might request a design document.
+If the description of a Jira issue indicates that its resolution will touch sensible parts of the code base, be sufficiently complex, or add significant amounts of new code, the Flink community might request a design document.
 (Most contributions should not require a design document.)
 The purpose of this document is to ensure that the overall approach to address the issue is sensible and agreed upon by the community.
-JIRA issues that require a design document are tagged with the **`requires-design-doc`** label.
+Jira issues that require a design document are tagged with the **`requires-design-doc`** label.
 The label can be attached by any community member who feels that a design document is necessary.
-A good description helps to decide whether a JIRA issue requires a design document or not.
-The design document must be added or attached to or linked from the JIRA issue and cover the following aspects:
+A good description helps to decide whether a Jira issue requires a design document or not.
+The design document must be added or attached to or linked from the Jira issue and cover the following aspects:

 - Overview of the general approach.
 - List of API changes (changed interfaces, new and deprecated configuration parameters, changed behavior, …).